-Without insurance, the cost of daily PrEP can be anywhere between $907 and $995.
+Without insurance, the price of daily PrEP can be anywhere between $907 and $995.

 As a Quebec resident, you legally need to have health coverage in place.
 The cost of PrEP differs based on whether you have public health coverage or private insurance.